openhab/website/blog/2023-07-23-openhab-4-0-release.md

 #### Icons provided by bindings

 A binding can now make specific icons related to channels available to the user, especially when no appropriate category/icon is available in the classic icon set.
-Few bindings have already integrated this feature, for example the [OpenUV binding](/addons/bindings/openuv/).
+A few bindings have already integrated this feature, for example the [OpenUV binding](/addons/bindings/openuv/).

 ## Add-on Enhancements